Pet Therapy at Bluebird Care Swale

 “Hello, my name is Joey.
-I am only a few months old and I am a Lilac French Bulldog.
+I am a Lilac French Bulldog.
 I live at home with my brother, Roy, who is much bigger than me, but just as soft.
-We are both being trained to be Therapy Dogs for Bluebird Care (Medway) when we are a little older.
+We are both trained to be Therapy Dogs for Bluebird Care (Swale).
 I love having Roy as my big brother as he looks after me and is always ready to play with me when I want to.
 I love snuggling up with Roy on a rug to have a little rest.
-Roy and I will shortly be taking part in Therapy Sessions with the customers of Bluebird Care (Medway).
-Hopefully, after that, I will be able to spend more time in the Office to show the girls how well behaved I have become as I am growing up.
+Roy and I take part in Therapy Sessions with the customers of Bluebird Care (Swale).
 I cannot wait for the time when Roy and I will be allowed to visit customers in their own homes to offer them support and lots of cuddles”.

 The French Bulldog is a small breed of domestic dog.
 They were the result of a cross between bulldog ancestors imported from England and local ratters from France.
 In 2015, they were the fourth most popular AKC registered dog breed in the United Kingdom.

 The French Bulldog is a pleasant, easy-care companion, who is playful, alert and affectionate.
 The Frenchie gets along fairly well with strangers and other animals.
 They are enthusiastic and lively, curious, sweet and absolutely hilarious with a comic personality.
 They love to clown around and are bright and easy going.
 They are very clean dogs and most will try to avoid puddles!

 “Hey, I’m Sally and I am a pigmy Boa Constrictor.”